Lie algebroids, gauge theories, and compatible geometrical structures: Lie algebroids over Riemannian manifolds

 \begin{rem} Note that Theorem \ref{proper} does not give any information about an eventual compatibility of the Lie algebroid structure on $A$ with the connection $\nabla$.
 On the other hand, using averaging methods by fiber-integration developed on proper groupoids, the Theorem does not only have an existence part, it also permits one to construct non-trivial examples of Killing Lie algebroids.
 We intend to come back to such examples elsewhere. \end{rem}

 3mm We now turn to some properties one may show to hold for Killing Lie algebroids.
 For example, we claimed before that Example \ref{reg_foliation} is in some sense characteristic, although the regular foliation and the smooth quotient seem very restrictive for a Lie algebroid.
 A generalization of Riemannian submersions to the non-smooth setting and for also singular foliations is given by Riemannian foliations \cite{Molino88}.
-It is thus comforting to find \begin{proposition} The base $M$ of any Killing Lie algebroid $(A,\nabla,g)$ carries a canonical (possibly singular) Riemannian foliation.
-(The leaves are generated by the Lie algebroid structure $A$ and the leaf-wise metric is induced by $g$). \end{proposition} \proof Let $p$ be a point of $M$ and let $\gamma$ be a geodesic curve with the natural parameter $s\in [0,1]$ such that $\dot{\gamma} (0)\in (T_p\cF)^\perp$, where $\dot{\gamma}$ is the derivation along $s$.
+It is thus comforting to find \begin{proposition} The (possibly singular) foliation of the base $M$ defined by a Killing Lie algebroid $(A,\nabla,g)$ over $M$ becomes a Riemannian foliation relative to $g$. \end{proposition} \proof Let $p$ be a point of $M$ and let $\gamma$ be a geodesic curve with the natural parameter $s\in [0,1]$ such that $\dot{\gamma} (0)\in (T_p\cF)^\perp$, where $\dot{\gamma}$ is the derivation along $s$.
 Consider the pullback bundles $\gamma^*(A)$ and $\gamma^* TM$ together with the corresponding pullback connections and the pullback of the anchor map regarded as a bundle morphism $\rho\colon \gamma^* A\to \gamma^* TM$.
 Given that $\gamma$ is a $1-$dimensional manifold, the pullback connection is flat, thus we can choose a flat trivialization $\{e_a\}$ of $\gamma^*(A)$ in some neighborhood of $p\in\gamma$.
 Now we have: \beq \pt_s g(\dot{\gamma}, \rho(e_a))=g({}^g{}\nabla_{\dot{\gamma}}\dot{\gamma}, \rho(e_a))+g(\dot{\gamma},{}^g{}\nabla_{\dot{\gamma}}\rho(e_a) )\,. \eeq The first term of (\ref{natural_derivation}) is identically zero since $\gamma$ is a geodesic curve, while the second term vanishes because of the extended Killing equation, Eq.~(\ref{rhoKilling}) being applied to the flat frame $\{e_a\}$.
 Indeed, ${}^g{}\nabla_{\dot{\gamma}}\bar\rho(e_a) = \left(\nabla_{\dot{\gamma}} \bar{\rho}\right) (e_a)$ and thus $g(\dot{\gamma},{}^g{}\nabla_{\dot{\gamma}}\rho(e_a) )=\mathrm{Sym}\left( \left(\nabla \bar{\rho}\right) (e_a)\right) (\dot{\gamma}, \dot{\gamma})=0$.
 Therefore $g(\dot{\gamma}, \rho(e_a))$ does not depend on $s$, thus it must be zero as $\dot{\gamma} (0)\in (T_p\cF)^\perp$.
 This proves that the geodesic remains orthogonal to the foliation for all $s$, which is a possible characterization of a Riemannian foliation, cf.~\cite{Molino88}. $\square$

 3mm Let us for the rest of the section consider a fixed Riemannian base $(M,g)$ and determine some conditions under which this can be the base of a Killing Lie algebroid.
 Remember that the Lie algebroid $L(g)$, fitting into the sequence \eqref{Killing_equation_algebroid}, exists for any metric $g$.
 We will use below the germ version of the pre-image of a vector sub-bundle by a bundle map: namely, given a vector bundle map $\phi\colon V\to W$ between two vector bundles over $M$ and a vector subbundle $W'\subset W$, we define $\phi^{-1}(W')$ at $x\in M$ as the set of vectors $v\in V_x$ which admit prolongations to local sections of $V$ with the image in $W'$.